Boundary Learning by Using Weighted Propagation in Convolution Network: Introduction

+Material microstructures are determined by material composition and preparation process, which is of great significance for controlling the properties and performance of materials~\cite{hu2017grain, ban2020, ma2021deep}.
+And most metals and ceramics are composed of complex microstructures, which separated by different interfaces such as grain boundary~\cite{forsyth1946grain}, phase boundary~\cite{jagitsch1947a} and domain boundary~\cite{chou1982anti-phase}.
+Therefore, boundary detection in microscopic image is one key step to quantitatively analyze the material structure and estimate the material properties.

-Unlike the image processing task in natural and biological scenes, the microscopic image in material science has its unique problems, which increase the difficulty of image processing and analyzing.
-Take microstructure analysis of polycrystalline iron for example, the ultimate objective is to obtain the 3D structure of the sample.
-Due to the opacity of materials, researchers can only use serial section method to obtain serial 2D slices (images) and stack it to reconstruct 3D structure, shown in Figure \ref{fig1}.
-Thus, there are two important steps in the process: 2D image analysis and 3D reconstruction.
-Both of them have their own difficulty.
+Taking poly-crystalline iron for example, the ultimate objective is to obtain and characterize the 3D material structure, shown in Figure \ref{microscopic_images}(a).
+Due to the opacity of that, researchers can only use serial section method to obtain 2D serial slices (or volume images), shown in Figure \ref{microscopic_images}(b), and stack these to reconstruct 3D structure.
+Among them, 2D segmentation is used as the pre-step of 3D reconstruction, and the accuracy of the result will directly affect the accuracy of subsequent quantitative calculations.